Zhongli (Genshin Impact)

-Conception and design

-Zhongli first appeared as a non-player character in version 1.0 of the game, appearing in the first chapter of the main storyline. miHoYo later announced in the version 1.1 preview trailer that Zhongli would become a playable character, releasing a character trailer for him on November 23, 2020, and showcasing his gameplay with a character demo a week later.
-He debuted as a playable character in version 1.1 alongside a dedicated weapon, the "Vortex Vanquisher." miHoYo also launched two Story Quests dedicated to him so players could learn more about him.
-Prior to Version 1.1's launch, many players and sources had deduced Zhongli's true identity, and the release of the main story "A New Star Approaches" sparked heated discussion amongst players.
-His name is derived from Zhongli Quan, one of the Eight Immortals of Taoism.
+Design and voice acting

+Zhongli has dark brown hair with an orange gradient and golden eyes.
+His costume combines the elegance of the Western tuxedo with that of the Chinese changpao, creating a dynamic merge of the East and West that is neither obtrusive nor that of an elegant hermit.
+His coat is painted with patterns of loong (Chinese dragon) scales and fenghuang feathers.
+His outfit is also adorned with auspicious Fangsheng patterns (traditional patterns from the Han dynasty era composed of two rhombus horns overlapping each other) and silver-gray Chinese knotting.
+The outfit's main colors are black and brown, giving him a sense of stability and solemnity.
+The back of his suit is dominated by bright colors and a reworked Fangsheng pattern, and the waist is designed with an anagram to imply "wealth and nobility", giving the character a sense of nobility and agility at the same time.
+TheGamer theorized that his name may be derived from Zhongli Quan, one of the Eight Immortals of Taoism.

 Zhongli is voiced by Keith Silverstein in English and Pyo Yeong-jae in Korean.
-His Chinese voice actor is Peng Bo, who is also the voice of Siegfried Kaslana from Honkai Impact 3rd and one of the voice directors of Genshin Impact.
+His Chinese voice actor is Peng Bo.
 Zhongli's Japanese voice actor is Tomoaki Maeno.
 Maeno stated in an interview that during his first audition and the character design stage, the production team proposed that he play the role of Zhongli.
-He said that Zhongli's voice acting was initially serious and slow, but small details such as forgetting to bring his wallet in the game also created a more carefree side of Zhongli.
+He said that Zhongli's voice acting was initially serious and slow, but small details such as forgetting to bring his wallet in the game created a more carefree side of Zhongli.
 In another interview, Maeno described the character's more considerate side and how it was gradually revealed within the game, which he said displayed a sense of intimacy that was drastically different from the divine figure that some other characters see him as.
 Maeno stated that the balance between Zhongli's humanity and divinity and the ancient Chinese expressions was difficult to dub.
-However, he would state that throughout the dubbing process, he gained a better understanding of Zhongli's mannerisms and the origins behind them.
-Zhongli is voiced in Chinese by Peng Bo, in English by Keith Silverstein, and in Korean by Pyo Yeong-jae.
+However, he added that throughout the dubbing process, he gained a better understanding of Zhongli's mannerisms and the origins behind them.

 Appearances

-Zhongli has dark brown hair with an orange gradient and golden eyes.
-His costume combines the elegance of the Western tuxedo with that of the Chinese robe, creating a dynamic merge of the East and West that is neither obtrusive nor that of an elegant hermit.
-His coat is painted with patterns of dragon scales and phoenix feathers.
-His outfits are also adorned with auspicious Fangsheng patterns and silver-gray Chinese knotting.
-The outfit's main colors are black and brown, giving him a sense of stability and solemnity.
-The back of his suit is dominated by bright colors and a reworked Fangsheng pattern, and the waist is designed with an anagram to imply "wealth and nobility", giving the character a sense of nobility and agility at the same time.